dayton-outar/shillings/docs/INVESTORS.md

 # Investors

 ## Types of Investors

-Certainly!
 There are various types of investor profiles based on their investment goals, risk tolerance, time horizon, and strategies.
 Here are some of the common types of profiles:

 1. **Conservative Investors:** These investors prioritize capital preservation over aggressive growth.
 They tend to invest in stable, low-risk stocks or other relatively safe investment options.
    - Educational Level: May vary from high school diploma to advanced degrees.